Jobs Assam: NITI Aayog Job Notification 2022

 Jobs Assam

-Bharat Electronics Limited has released official advertisement notification for the recruitment of 1 post for Project Officer-I vacancy.
+NITI Aayog has released official advertisement notification for the recruitment of 1 post for Senior Consultant vacancy.
 Desirous candidates can check all the job details of no of posts, age limit, salary, qualification, etc prescribed below:

 Number of Posts 01